 Pensions are long term investments.
 You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

-There are two common types of pension scheme:
+There are two common types of pension schemes:

 The level of risk your employees take with their pension fund is their own choice, unless there is a scheme manager in place for the pension.